actuator/cve/README.md

   - **Description**: The com.cutestudio.colordialer application through 2.1.8-2 for Android allows a remote attacker to initiate phone calls without user consent, because of improper export of the com.cutestudio.dialer.activities.DialerActivity component.
 A third-party application (without any permissions) can craft an intent targeting com.cutestudio.dialer.activities.DialerActivity via the android.intent.action.CALL action in conjunction with a tel: URI, thereby placing a phone call.

 ## Broken Access Control

-- **CVE-2026-89038**
-  - **Description**: Verizon Cloud for Android (com.vcast.mediamanager) before 26.7.10 contains a path traversal vulnerability that allows co-resident malicious applications to write attacker-controlled bytes outside the intended staging directory by supplying a crafted _display_name value containing path-traversal sequences through exported activities OneTouchUploadActivity and PrintShopCloudActivity.
-Attackers can exploit the unsanitized filename concatenation in the file-staging sink via ACTION_SEND or ACTION_SEND_MULTIPLE intents to achieve arbitrary file write and inject attacker-controlled content into the authenticated user's Verizon Cloud account without user interaction.

-- **CVE-2026-84852**
-  - **Description**: A security vulnerability has been detected in Reader Tools PDF Reader App 98.8 on Android.
-The affected element is the function ActSplashNew.handleDeeplink of the component File Handler.
-The manipulation of the argument _display_name leads to path traversal.

-- **CVE-2026-84442**
-  - **Description**: MapQuest for Android (package com.mapquest.android.ace, version 10.16.1) is affected by a path traversal ("Dirty Stream", CWE-22 / CWE-23) reachable through its exported activity com.mapquest.android.ace.MainActivity.
-Any installed application, holding no Android permissions, can send an ACTION_SEND intent (type "text/html") carrying an EXTRA_STREAM content:// Uri to the exported activity and reach the copy.
-Overwriting the AsyncStorage database (databases/RKStorage, table catalystLocalStorage) yields arbitrary control over the app's stored state, including session and authentication values, causing persistent forced-logout / denial of service and possible auth-state manipulation.

-- **CVE-2026-84431**
-  - **Description**: A vulnerability was detected in AirAsia MOVE App up to 12.47.1 on Android.
-This issue affects the function com.airasia.core.utils.RealPathUtil.getRealPath of the component com.airasia.mobile.
-Performing a manipulation of the argument _display_name results in path traversal

-- **CVE-2026-78196**
-  - **Description**: A vulnerability has been found in achorein expo-share-intent up to 8.0.0 and classified as problematic.
-Affected by this vulnerability is the function getDataColumn of the file ExpoShareIntentModule.kt of the component Android File Copy Routine.
-The manipulation of the argument _display_name with an unknown input leads to a path traversal vulnerability.

-- **CVE-2026-18853**
-  - **Description**: A security vulnerability has been detected in ZomboDroid Meme Generator App 4.6830 on Android.
-This issue affects the function t5.l.c of the component com.zombodroid.MemeGenerator.
-Such manipulation leads to path traversal.

-- **CVE-2026-18648**
-  - **Description**: A vulnerability was found in Blix Email Blue Mail Calendar App 2.2.305.
-It has been rated as critical.
-The affected element is the function FileDirectory.getDataColumn/FileDirectory.getFileFromUri of the component react-native-receive-sharing-intent.
-This manipulation of the argument _display_name causes path traversal.

-- **CVE-2026-58460**
-  - **Description**: react-native-receive-sharing-intent contains a path traversal vulnerability that allows a co-resident malicious application to write files outside the intended cache directory by supplying a crafted _display_name value containing dot-dot path components through a malicious ContentProvider.
-Attackers can fire an explicit ACTION_SEND intent at the consuming app's exported share-receiver activity to overwrite arbitrary files in the consuming app's private data directory, including databases, shared preferences, and cached configuration, with attacker-controlled content.

-- **CVE-2026-12190**
-  - **Description**: A vulnerability was found in Genspark AI Workspace App 2.8.4 on Android and classified as problematic.
-The manipulation results in improper authorization in handler for custom url scheme.
-Performing a manipulation of the argument _display_name results in path traversal.

-- **CVE-2026-11411**
-  - **Description**: A security flaw has been discovered in iAI Lab PDF AI App 4.21.0 on Android.
-Impacted is the function getExternalCacheDir of the component chatpdf.pro.
-Performing a manipulation of the argument _display_name results in path traversal.

 - **CVE-2025-68719**
   - **Description**: KAYSUS KS-WR3600 routers with firmware 1.0.5.9.1 mishandle configuration management.
 Once any user is logged in and maintains an active session, an attacker can directly query the backup endpoint and download a full configuration archive.
 This archive contains sensitive files such as /etc/shadow, enabling credential recovery and potential full compromise of the device.